SavickTso/SavickTso.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Currently a 2nd year Ph.D. student at the University of Tokyo, working on semantic human action recognition, high-speed vision system and human-robot intereaction.
+Currently 3rd year Ph.D. student at the University of Tokyo, working on semantic human action recognition, high-speed vision system and human-robot intereaction.

 I received my M.S. degree from the University of Tokyo in 2022, and B.S. from Beijing University of Chemical Technology in 2020.

+Former intern at SonyAI and Hitachi R&D.

 <!-- I am looking for opportunities of internship in ML, CV, Robotics field.
 Contact me if you are willing to offer any.
 (Doesn't need to be in Tokyo area)  -->